There are a few video interview questions that hiring managers LOVE to ask.

 Let’s say you’re going to talk about leadership.
 Don’t just say, “yes, I led some people in my last job, leadership won’t be a problem for me.”

-Tell them how many people you led, what topics you guided them on, what you learned as a leader.
+Tell them how many people you led, what topics you guided them on, and what you learned as a leader.
 And then remember to show that you’re interested in leading, or that you enjoy it as well!

 It’s important to show that you WANT to be doing the type of work they need.
 Being able to do something doesn’t mean you’ll necessarily be interested, motivated and happy in the job.
 To put their mind at ease you need to show excitement and a genuine interest in working with the areas you’re talking about!